gabitzuxzz/NovaCore/replit.md

 ## Recent Changes

 **November 2, 2025:**
+- **Added Support Ticket System**: Implemented a comprehensive ticket management system with three ticket types (Product Issue, Refund Request, Others).
+The system includes:
+  - Persistent ticket panel with interactive buttons in a designated channel
+  - Modal forms for ticket creation with subject, order ID, and description fields
+  - Automatic order validation: when an Order ID is provided, the bot fetches and displays order details in the ticket
+  - Private ticket channels created with proper permissions (user + staff only)
+  - Staff-only ticket closure with permission validation
+  - Order ID required for Product Issue and Refund Request tickets, optional for Others
+  - Automatic cleanup of old ticket panels on bot restart
 - Separated vouch and purchase notification channels: `VOUCH_CHANNEL_ID` for customer reviews/vouches, `PUBLIC_LOG_CHANNEL_ID` for purchase notifications
 - Added `/details {orderID}` command for staff to view detailed order information including status, payment proof, and timestamps
 - Fixed product image URL validation to prevent invalid thumbnail URLs in product embeds